How to Create Cryptocurrency Charts with Python and CoinAPI: A Step-by-Step Guide for Developers

 Fetch the desired cryptocurrency data using the get_historical_prices method:

-Interactive cryptocurrency charts with Python and CoinAPI
+Cryptocurrency charts with Python and CoinAPI

 Here’s an example of how you can use the library to fetch historical price data from CoinAPI and generate a chart using Plotly: